Want to add color to your container garden? These Homemade Wood Slice Garden Markers made with Cricut Joy will be a perfect addition to your garden.

 Select one image and then click on “Ungroup”.
 If the image is still attached, click on the “detach” button.
 This will separate the image pieces into their own layer.

-Move to the Color Sync tab to sort images by color of Smart Vinyl: cut carrot in tangerine; cut cucumber and leafy portion of carrot and tomatoes in mint; cut lettuce in teal; cut tomatoes and peppers in coral.
+Move to the Color Sync tab to sort images by the color of Smart Vinyl: cut the carrot in tangerine; cut cucumber and a leafy portion of carrot and tomatoes in mint; cut lettuce in teal; cut tomatoes and peppers in coral.